 Yes for “normal” use of the gearbox.
 Not for those who stay first at 50km / h …

 Goal: A UNIQUE indicator: the Mobility Score.
 No need to be an expert: I follow the advices to maximize my mobility score.

 GECO air estimates pollutants related to each of my trips.

 This includes in particular nitrogen oxides (NOx), nitrogen monoxide (CO), fine particulate matter (PM), unburnt hydrocarbons (HC) for which specific models are in place.
 Other unregulated pollutants (SO2, NMVOC) are also taken into account, although no specific models have yet been established due to lack of data.
 A standard level of emissions is taken into account according to the state of the art (emission factor COPERT).
 CO2, although not a polluting gas per se, but a greenhouse gas, is also estimated.

 However, it is impossible to communicate independently on each of these pollutants in a consumer smartphone application.

 First of all, these magnitudes remain very unknown to the general public.

 Secondly, changes in the different pollutants are sometimes antagonistic: a driving style can minimize NOx emissions to the detriment of particles or vice versa.
 It would then be impossible to provide coherent advice to the user by seeking to independently reduce each pollutant.
 It would also be very difficult for him to follow his progress.

-For these reasons, all the pollutants have been aggregated into a single indicator: the Pollutant Point or POP.
+For these reasons, all the pollutants have been aggregated into a single indicator: the mobility score.
 This unit is homogeneous to grams of pollutants per kilometer.

 The calculation formula is independent of the type of vehicle, and therefore particularly the type of fuel.
 It therefore allows an objective comparison of the emission levels of each vehicle.